LuisAlejandro/agoras/docs/tiktok.rst

 After successful authorization, your refresh token will be stored locally and used for future requests.
 Credentials are automatically refreshed when needed.

-For CI/CD environments, see :doc:`credentials/tiktok` for headless authorization setup.
+For CI/CD environments, see :doc:`credentials/tiktok` for unattended execution setup.

 Publish a TikTok video
 ----------------------